 No Dose, No Risk

-One of the most amazing and powerful things about the Save Our Bones Program is the lack of risk involved.
+One of the most amazing and powerful things about the Osteoporosis Reversal Program is the lack of risk involved.
 It’s a matter of diet, lifestyle, and balance; it’s about reconnecting with a natural way of life that brings body systems into harmony, including your bones.
 Don’t fall for the notion that a once-a-month dose of Actonel is somehow less risky or “more convenient.”
 In fact, don’t fall for the notion that Actonel will help your osteoporosis at all, because ultimately, it will make the problem worse.
-I urge you to consider try the Save Our Bones Program and embark on a risk-free journey of bone health and restoration.
+I urge you to consider try the Osteoporosis Reversal Program and embark on a risk-free journey of bone health and restoration.